 Staffed 24-hours a day, our hospital operates with an all-licensed staff of Registered Nurses (RNs) and Licensed Practical Nurses (LPNs).
 Our team is equipped with a wide variety of skills, and routinely provides care for medical, post-surgical and pediatric patients.

 Planning major surgery?
-We also offer inpatient rehabilitation, which allows patients to build strength and regain independence in a hospital setting.
+We also offer Sub-Acute Rehab, which allows patients to build strength and regain independence in a hospital setting.

 Frequently Asked Questions: